xLeachimx/masteroids/design/gameplay.md

 - The Player will have their lives replenished each level
 - The Player will lose a life and be reset to the start position if an asteroid collides with them
 - The Player will lose the game when they have no lives remaining
-- Player pellets will despawn when they hit the edge of the screen
 - Player pellets will despawn when they hit an asteroid
 - When a pellet collides with an asteroid that asteroid will split such that:
   - A large asteroid becomes 4 medium asteroids